-Figure 6-27 Recording Schedule
+Figure 6-23 Recording Schedule

-Continuous

-Continuous recording.
+- Continuous: Continuous recording.

-Event

-Recording triggered by all event triggered alarms.
+- Event: Recording triggered by all event triggered alarm.

 - 2. Select a camera in Camera No.

-- 3. Turn on Enable.
+- 3. Check Enable.

 - 4. Configure the recording schedule.

 - 1) Click Edit.

 - 2) Select a day to configure in Weekday.

-3) To set an all-day recording schedule, check All Day and select schedule Type.
+- 3) To set an all-day recording schedule, check All Day and select schedule Type.

-4) To set other schedules, uncheck All Day and set Start/End time and schedule Type.
+- 4) To set other schedules, uncheck All Day and set Start/End time and schedule Type.